|To search within this site simply put in the model name,chassis number etc|

 Clubs for this model: The Riley Register, The Riley Motor Club, & those from other countries listed here

 A Riley 12/6 was a car made by the British Riley company from 1932 to 1935.
 It had a 1458cc straight-six engine with twin cams and either single, twin or triple S.U carburettors.
 The transmission was either a four speed manual or optional preselector gearbox.
 They were capable of a top speed of around 70 mph.
 The chassis was a lengthened version of the one used on the Riley Nine.
 They were available in Mentone saloon, Kestrel saloon, Lincock fixed head coupé, Ascot drophead coupé with dickey seat, Lynx tourer, Falcon saloon, Gamecock tourer and March two seat tourer, MPH two seater trial/sports 2-seater and Trinity 3-position-Drophead-Coupé.
 The 12/6 engine was designed to fit in between the 9 and 14/6 engines for trialing and racing purposes.
 The 9 was 1087cc, fitting in the 1100cc class, and the 14/6 was 1633cc, fitting in the over 1500cc class.
 At 1458cc, the 12/6 was designed to fit in the 1500cc racing class.
 As the 14/6 was basically a 9 with two extra cylinders on the end, the 9 & 14/6 engines shared the same parts and spares.
-The 12/6 didn't share parts with any other Riley, so many 12/6s have been bored out to the size of a 14/6 to compensate for spares. from wiki
+The 12/6 didn't share parts with any other Riley, so many 12/6s have been bored out to the size of a 14/6 to compensate for spares. as in a few below from wiki

 One at Shannons, Australia with little detail but larger pics click here

-There will be others in other clubs and
+There will be others in other clubs and countries

 + email info